Going natural, ‘fro frisking and the politics of hair

 When I say ‘natural hair,’ I mean black women’s hair that is not chemically relaxed, as that appears to be where most of the ire has centered.

 I’m talking, afros, dreadlocks, curly twists, “sister locks” and big, frizzy curls.
-I include natural-inspired hair extension and braids in this definition.
+I include natural-inspired hair extension and braids.

 Four states have passed hair discrimination laws: California, New York, New Jersey and Virginia.
 Certainly not in red-state Oklahoma, where I live.